This post doesn’t encapsulate everything about DNA Genealogy but serves to cover some of the basics for people interested in taking a test.

 And if you’re on Facebook, join a DNA group.

-‘Using DNA for Genealogy – Australia and NZ’ is a great source of information for those in Australia and NZ or try ‘DNA Detectives‘ for the US/Worldwide
+‘Using DNA for Genealogy – Australia and NZ’ is a great source of information for those in Australia and NZ or try ‘DNA Detectives‘ for the US/Worldwide, which specialises in adoption DNA.

-Check the pinned posts up the top for further reading and group rules.
+Check the pinned posts up the top of the Facebook groups for further reading and group rules.